minprog/uva-prog-ink/10 Problem Sets/10 Week 1/10 Reading.md

 ## Readings

-From [*How to think like a computer scientist* (Allen Downey)](http://www.greenteapress.com/thinkpython/) read the chapters 1, 2, 5.1 -- 5.7, and 7.1 -- 7.4.
+From Think Python, read chapters:

+* 1. The way of the program
+* 2. Variables, expressions and statements
+* 5.1 -- 5.7 Conditionals
+* 7.1 -- 7.4 Iteration